pensjonatus/flash-fiction/blog/one-memory.md

 ---
-title: 'One Memory'
+title: One Memory
 date: '2013-12-02'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Father, you died when I was five.
 That is what they tell me, I cannot possibly